frictionlessdata/frictionless-py/docs/faq.md

 ## Is there a way to directly infer/describe SQLite/Pandas/Parquet files?

-> Currently, Parguet data is not supported but it's on our roadmap.
+> Currently, Parquet data is not supported but it's on our roadmap.

 Yes, please follow the [Describe Guide](guides/describing-data.md) but instead of local CSV path provide a SQLite url or Pandas dataframe object.
 For more information about individual data formats please take a look at [Formats Tutorials](tutorials/formats/sql-tutorial.md).